typelevel/Laika/docs/parser.md

 * A fluent API for specifying options (in case your parser is configurable)

-The first two come for free when you create an object that extends `Input => Document`.
+The first two come for free when you create an object that extends `Input => RawDocument`.
 The built-in `Markdown` object is an example.
 Since it does extend that function, you can easily use it in expressions like this: